Updated July 5, 2023

 The software is developed by an engineer or developer, is required by the customer, and is used by various end-users.
-Thus, each of them has a different perception of the quality that decides whether the software is good or not.
+Thus, each has a different perception of the quality that decides whether the software is good.
 Customers may judge by cost.
-The developer may judge by user satisfaction, maintainability, efficiency, portability, robustness.
-Users may judge by reliability, usability.
+The developer may judge by user satisfaction, maintainability, efficiency, portability, and robustness.
+Users are feeling by reliability and usability.

-- Functionality: It is measured by the degree to which the software satisfies stated needs.
+- Functionality is measured by the degree to which the software satisfies stated needs.

-- Reliability: reliability of software is checked by comparing the amount of time the software is up and running.
+- Reliability: The reliability of software is checked by actively comparing the time the software is up and running.

 - Usability: The usability of any software is measured by the degree to which software is easy to use.